 Linux Mint system snapshots

 Upon launch, you will be asked to select the Snapshot type.
 Assuming you’re clueless about what these are, select RSYNC and click Next.
 Then select a drive on which you would like the Snapshot to be stored.
 An external drive is recommended but you can also store the snapshot on your internal hard drive.
-When you’re ready just click Finish and you’re ready to create Snapshots.
-Simply click on the Create button and the process will begin.
+When you’re ready, click Finish and you’re ready to create Snapshots.
+Simply, click the Create button and the process will begin.

 4. Install Chrome and other useful software

-Installing Google Chrome is quite literally one of the first things many users do whenever they boot up a fresh OS install.
+Installing Google Chrome is one of the first things many users do whenever they boot up a fresh OS install.
 If you’re happy with Firefox (and I don’t see why not considering how great Firefox Quantum is) you might want to skip installing Chrome.
-If not, you can actually install Chrome on your Linux machine.
-Head to the Google Chrome download page and download a .deb package for your Ubuntu-based and thus Debian based system.
+If not, you can install Chrome on your Linux machine.
+Head to the Google Chrome download page and download a .deb package for your Ubuntu-based and thus Debian-based system.

 Linux Mint 19 install software